premgane/agolo-slackbot/README.md

 ## Use the bot

-You need to `/invite` the bot into a Slack channel for it to start listening to that channel.
+You need to [invite the bot into a Slack channel](https://get.slack.help/hc/en-us/articles/201980108-Inviting-team-members-to-a-channel) for it to start listening to that channel.
 Then, whenever someone posts a link that isn't in the bot's blacklist, the bot will post a summary to the channel.

 # Footnote